Curated Wireless Datasets for Aerial Network Research: 5G NSA Wireless KPI Dataset

 \subsection{Description of Hardware and Software}

-AERPAW testbed constitutes various types of wireless radio access platforms of 4G/5G.
-One of them is a commercial grade 5G network based on Ericsson equipment, which is the main focus of the experiment for these datasets.
-AERPAW infrastructure for these experiments involves a) Ericsson 5G network with RAN and Core, b) SPN, c) AERPAW fixed node~(AFN) as application server of user plane traffic, and d) the UAV to carry the SPN during aerial experimentation (Fig.~\ref{fig:Ericsson_HWSW}).
-The RAN of this 5G system is deployed at the AERPAW LWRFL, which is a rural agricultural area (see Fig.~\ref{fig:geo}), predominantly an open aerial field with some vegetation on the ground.
+AERPAW provides multiple wireless radio access platforms for 4G and 5G experimentation, including a commercial-grade Ericsson 5G network that serves as the primary infrastructure for these datasets.
+AERPAW infrastructure for these experiments involves a) Ericsson 5G network with RAN and Core, b) SPN, c) AERPAW fixed node~(AFN) as application server of user plane traffic, and d) the UAV to carry the SPN during aerial experimentation (Fig.~\ref{fig:Ericsson_HW}).
+The RAN of this 5G system is deployed at the AERPAW LWRFL, which is a rural agricultural area (see Fig.~\ref{fig:bs}), predominantly an open aerial field with some vegetation on the ground.

 To characterize the aerial performance of a 5G system, we used a 5G NSA system with overlaid NR and LTE sectors.
 The LTE anchor carrier is in band $66$~($1.7/2.1$~GHz) with $5$~MHz channel bandwidth and an NR carrier at $3.4$~GHz in band n77 with $100$~MHz of channel bandwidth.
 The sectors use a pair of dual +/-45 deg cross polarized directional antennas with $120$~degrees of azimuth beam width facing the north-west direction from the BS tower.
 LTE employs 2×2 MIMO on the downlink, whereas NR uses 4×4 MIMO.
 For this experiment, both LTE and NR carriers are set at 5 watts of transmit power per antenna port.